Contact Us for a Free Consultation (213) 542-0979

 It's also called “spousal battery” and described as willful and unlawful touching of an intimate partner that is harmful or offensive.

-Criminal threats under California Penal Code 422 PC is described as willfully threatening to commit a crime that can result in injury or death to a current or former spouse, cohabitant, or anyone with whom you have had a dating relationship.
+Criminal threats under California Penal Code 422 PC are described as willfully threatening to commit a crime that can result in injury or death to a current or former spouse, cohabitant, or anyone with whom you have had a dating relationship.

-The other types of California domestic violence related crimes include:
+The other types of California domestic violence-related crimes include:

 • Penal Code 273d PC – child abuse,